 Rachel was seconded for 18 months to the Office of the Future Generations Commissioner for Wales to lead on policy, insight and health for the Commissioner’s flagship programme, Art of the Possible.
 Here, she co-created, with a wide range of practitioners, academics, policy officials, and the general public, ‘Journeys to a Healthier Wales’.
 This has people and places at its heart.
 It helps to shift the narrative about what health means, and describes, illustrates and outlines the enablers and practical steps we all need to take to achieve a healthier Wales.

-Rachel is a Visiting Professor at Glyndwr University, is a Fellow of the Royal Geographical Society, and has a PhD from Bristol University.
+Rachel is a Visiting Professor at Wrexham University, is a Fellow of the Royal Geographical Society and RSA, and has a PhD from Bristol University.

 what does Dotiau mean?